ecquack/Project68/README.md

 Most of the co-processor's time is spent generating video.
 There is a short horizontal blanking period at the end of each line, and there is a longer vertical blanking interval at the end of each video field during which the processor is free to perform other tasks.
 All video generation (and PS/2 keyboard processing) takes place inside the interrupt handler.

+Note that it should be possible to run a PAL monitor instead of NTSC by simply adjusting the timing #DEFINE statements in the beginning of *80columnvideo.h*.
+I do not have a monitor that accepts PAL video to test this with.

 ## PS/2 INTERFACE